Joseph Yam: Other positions held

 After retiring from his role as the chief executive of the Hong Kong Monetary Authority in September 2009, Joseph Yam took up a number of appointments.
-Upon his retirement, he was appointed as the Executive Vice-President of the China Society for Finance and Banking, a society managed by the People's Bank of China.
+Upon his retirement, he was appointed the Executive Vice-President of the China Society for Finance and Banking, a society managed by the People's Bank of China.
 He thus also became de facto an advisor to the People's Bank of China.

-In 2010, Yam was also appointed as an independent non-executive director to the board of Johnson Electric Holdings Limited and to the board of China Construction Bank.
+In 2010, Yam was also appointed an independent non-executive director to the board of Johnson Electric Holdings Limited and to the board of China Construction Bank.
 He was initially appointed for a two-year term till 2012 to the board of Johnson Electric Holdings Limited.
-This mandate was later extended and Yam currently still serves on the board.
+This mandate was later extended and Yam is still on the board.
 He left his post as an independent non-executive director of the China Construction Bank on 23 October 2013.

-He served the Hong Kong Mortgage Corporation Limited in the position of a deputy chairman and director and as a member of the advisory council at Central Bank of United Arab Emirates.
+For the Hong Kong Mortgage Corporation Limited, he was a deputy chairman and director and a member of the advisory council at Central Bank of United Arab Emirates.

-Joseph Yam is also a member of the International Council of China Investment Corporation, and a member of the boards of UnionPay International Co., Ltd. and of the Community Chest of Hong Kong.
+Yam is also a member of the International Council of China Investment Corporation, and a member of the boards of UnionPay International Co., Ltd. and of the Community Chest of Hong Kong.

 He is also a Distinguished Research Fellow at the Institute of Global Economics and Finance at the Chinese University of Hong Kong.

 Honours

 In 2001, Yam was awarded the honorary degree of Doctor of Business Administration by the Open University of Hong Kong (OUHK).
 In November 2009, Yam was awarded Doctor of Business Administration honoris causa by the Hong Kong University of Science & Technology.
-He was also appointed to the Hong Kong Institute of Education (now the Education University of Hong Kong) as an Honorary Professor affiliated to the Department of Asian and Policy Studies for a period of three years, starting from February 2015.
+He was also appointed to the Hong Kong Institute of Education (now the Education University of Hong Kong) as an Honorary Professor affiliated with the Department of Asian and Policy Studies for a period of three years, starting from February 2015.

 As well as honorary doctorate degrees and honorary professorships from local and overseas universities, Yam was also recognised for his public service career and contribution to Hong Kong.
 In 1995, he was appointed Commander of the Most Excellent Order of the British Empire (CBE).
 In 2009, the Hong Kong Special Administrative Region Government awarded him the Grand Bauhinia Medal (GBM), the highest national award, and in 2001 the Gold Bauhinia Star (GBS).
 Moreover, in 1997, Euromoney named him Central Banker of the Year.